 The Company may be required to make certain contingent consideration payments to non-employee equity holders of MaxPower pursuant to the acquisition agreement, which would be payable upon the achievement of certain technology milestones, upon favorable resolution of certain technology licensing matters with a third party, and upon the disposition of MaxPower's investment in an equity affiliate.
-One of the contingencies was resolved in the fourth quarter of 2023, which resulted in no additional payments to the former employees and equity holders of MaxPower.
+One of the contingencies was resolved in the fourt quarter of 2023, which resulted in no additional payments to the former employees and equity holders of MaxPower.
 The fair value of these contingent payments is determined by estimating the net present value of the expected cash flows based on the probability of expected payments.
-The fair value measurement of the contingent consideration payments is considered a Level 3 measurement within the fair value hierarchy.
+The fair value measurement of the termined by Level 3 measurement within the fair value hierarchy.